JovanaAleksic/JovanaAleksic/README.md

 - **HPC**: docker, singularity, slurm
 - **Other**: git, bash

-## 🎓 Current Research
-As a PhD candidate in Artifical Intelligence at Polytechnic University of Madrid, my research focuses on improving neural network performance for imbalanced regression data.
-In parallel, I serve as a Senior Data Analyst at Weill Cornell Medicine - Qatar's functional genomics lab, where I develop algorithms for processing data from AVAseq method.

 ## 🌟 Beyond The Code
 When I'm not diving deep into AI and data science: